 (NOTE: “Partial Rounds” refers to finishing only a certain set of rounds and not all the rounds of the tournament.
 In other words, if a person were to drop, the partial rounds win percent would take effect since they didn’t finish the entire event.)

 Below are just a few common ways to break ties.
+Most of these options are only relevant to swiss brackets.
 While each game/tournament can run their own specific rules, these are a few you’ll find more frequently than others:

 Set Wins and Losses (S W-L) - This stat shows exactly as the title states, your set wins, followed by your set losses.
 The same can be said of Game Wins and Losses, or G W-L.